QwenLM/Qwen2.5/examples/llama-factory/finetune-zh.md

 )
 tokenizer = AutoTokenizer.from_pretrained(model_name_or_path)

-prompt = "Give me a short introduction to large language model." messages = [
+prompt = "Give me a short introduction to large language models." messages = [
     {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": prompt}